Conference Venues

 From the Pearson International Airport, you have several options:

-- There is an above-ground train, the UP Express, whose station is located inside Terminal 1 and which goes to Union Station, where you can catch the subway line 1 (“Yonge line”/“University-Spadina line”).
-There is an intermediate stop near the subway station “Dundas St West” (line 2, “Bloor-Danforth line”).
-The cost of a ticket from the airport to Union Station is currently 12.35 Canadian dollars.
+• There is an above-ground train, the UP Express, whose station is located inside Terminal 1 and which goes to Union Station, where you can catch the subway line 1 (“Yonge line”/“University-Spadina line”).
+A ticket from the airport to Union Station is currently 12.35 Canadian dollars.
 Travel time from Pearson to Union Station: 25 mins.
 For the subway, you have to add 3.25 dollars.

-- Bus + subway.
+• Bus + subway.
 The public transit system is called TTC (“Toronto Transit Commission”).
-Bus line 192 (called “Airport Rocket”) runs from Pearson to the Kipling Subway Station.
+Bus line 192 (“Airport Rocket”) runs from Pearson to the Kipling Subway Station.
 Be careful to get on a bus that runs in the right direction.
 From Kipling, you can take the Bloor- Danforth subway line to downtown (stops at St George, or Bay, or Bloor/Yonge).
 Change at St George will bring you to the conference venue (stop at Museum on the University- Spadina line) and to the Strathcona Hotel (stop at Union Station) To reach the Holiday Inn Toronto Downtown Centre and the Bond Place Hotel, change at Bloor/Yonge.
 The cost of a one-way TTC trip (including free transfers between the subway, busses, and street-cars) is 3.25 CAD.
 Count on a travel time of at least one hour for the whole trip.

 2) Billy Bishop Toronto City Airport, known as City Centre Airport (YTZ)